xusophia/DataSciFinalProj/README.md

 | Quantized Model Memory | 1.077843 MB | 0.278775 MB |

 As seen from the table above, quantizing the networks results in a memory decrease by about a factor of 5, which shows promising results if model complexity or computation increases.

+We were motivated to quantize our network because the nature of Lunar Lander could possibly translate to real-world applications, such as aerial robotics.
+Running the model with a reduced memory size and faster computations thus could result in a system that uses less power and responds faster in real-time.

 ## Conclusions
 Several variations of the Vanilla DQN were implemented, including the Double DQN, Dueling DQN, Prioritized Experience Replay, Rainbow DQN (a combined model of multiple DQN approaches), and even a Vanilla Policy Gradient.
 Each model presented distinct processes, advantages, and disadvantages that were recorded and analyzed in the context of Lunar Lander.
 These models were then implemented and tested in further developments of the project.